HANCORE-linux/omarchy-whitegold-theme/README.md

 - Using Extension-ID: "wxlfe.gold-standard"
 - If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: Gold Standard

+## Superfile Support
+- created a Theme for superfile
+- copy whitegold.toml to ~/.config/superfile/theme/

 ## Waybar-Theme
 For my Waybar-Theme simply check my Link https://github.com/HANCORE-linux/Waybar-Theme-red-accents-.git